biosemantics/charaparser-web/README.md

     ```
 * /getDefinition: *retrieve the defintion string of a matching class in the named ontology in /parse*
   * HTTP GET  http://{host}/{ontology}/search?user={optional_user}&term={term}&baseIri={baseIri}
   * {ontology}: The ontology to search for the {term}.
-Ontology must be in lower case, e.g., carex.
+Ontology must be in lower case, e.g., exp.
   * {optional_user}: If present, the user specific version of the ontology will be used for the search.
 Otherwise, a shared version of the ontology will be used (See /createUserOntology).
   * {term}: The term to search the definition for
   * {baseIri}: The base iri of the ontology id for the term.
 The complete ontology id=base_iri#term.
-  * Example: GET http://shark.sbs.arizona.edu:8080/carex/getDefinition?baseIri=http://biosemantics.arizona.edu/ontologies/carex&term=apex (this works only after a call to /parse with an empty user and carex ontology as parameters, and term in /parse has an ontology id)
+  * Example: GET http://shark.sbs.arizona.edu:8080/exp/getDefinition?baseIri=http://biosemantics.arizona.edu/ontologies/exp&term=apex (this works only after a call to /parse with an empty user and exp ontology as parameters, and term in /parse has an ontology id)
   * Response Body: the definition as a tring